ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 1. Inconsistent Method Implementation (Highest Likelihood)
    - The `debug_dump()` method in MockClaudeClient is defined as async in some places but not others.
    - Validation: Review all implementations of `debug_dump()` in MockClaudeClient.
-   - Status: To be investigated.
+   - Status: Confirmed.
+The `debug_dump()` method is not consistently implemented as an async method.

 2. Fixture Initialization Issue (High Likelihood)
    - The `mock_claude_client_with_responses` fixture is not properly initializing the MockClaudeClient instance.